romaefGit/geoAngular8/README.md

 | --- | --- |
 | [![Bootstrap 4](https://jquery-plugins.net/image/plugin/bootstrap-4-the-most-popular-html-css-and-js-library.jpg)]()  | [![Angular](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cf/Angular_full_color_logo.svg/300px-Angular_full_color_logo.svg.png)]()

+## DEMO

+You can see the demo working on the next link [geoAngular8](https://geoangular8.web.app/) and if you liked, give me a star on the [Respossitory](https://github.com/RomarioAugustoEstradaFlorez/geoAngular8)

 ## Quick start

-Create an account on MapBox and use your own APIkey that they will give you to use them services of maps.
+Create an account on [MapBox](https://docs.mapbox.com/help/how-mapbox-works/) and use your own APIkey that they will give you to use them services of maps.
-- Open this file `src/enviroments/enviroments.ts` and modify the next property: `mapBoxToken:'YOUR_API_map_box_KEY'`
+- Open this file of stage `src/enviroments/enviroments.ts` and modify the next property: `mapBoxToken:'YOUR_API_map_box_KEY'`

+- Open this file of production `src/enviroments/enviroments.prod.ts` and modify the next property: `mapBoxToken:'YOUR_API_map_box_KEY'`

 Clone the repo:
 - `git clone https://github.com/RomarioAugustoEstradaFlorez/geoAngular8`